SUSE/alp-test-env/README.md

 and associated libvirt networking infrastructure, on the target Libvirt host, as specified by the configured `settings/*.yml` files.

+## Installing Workloads

+To customise the workloads that will be installed, you can copy the `settings/workloads.yml.example` to `settings/workloads.yml` and modify the example list, which specifies the `ansible` and `kvm` workloads to be installed.
+These settings match the defaults that will be used if no workloads are specified.

+Run `bin/ansible-playbook ansible/setup_alp_workloads.yml` to install
+the specified workloads.

+### Support for runlabels

+It is expected that any workload container images specified will have labels defined that provide 'install' and 'uninstall' capabilities, though the actual names used can be customised.

 ## Cleaning up a Test Env

 Run `bin/ansible-playbook ansible/test_env_cleanup.yml` to cleanup any